sonatype/nexus-iq-server-ha/chart/README.md

 ### AWS Secrets

-The [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) can be used to store AWS secrets containing

-AWS secrets can be used to pass the following
+The [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) can be used to store AWS secrets, which can be used to pass the following

 The product license file
    ```